 Can electronic cigarettes (EC) help people stop smoking and are they safe to use for this purpose?

-Findings from the September 2021 Cochrane review
+Findings from the November 2022 Cochrane review

-This briefing document brings you the most up to date information on the effect and safety of using electronic cigarettes (ECs) to help people who smoke to stop smoking.
+This briefing document brings you the most up-to-date information on the effect and safety of using electronic cigarettes (ECs) to help people who smoke to stop smoking.
 This evidence comes from our latest Cochrane Review.
-Cochrane are a non-profit organisation that review all of the available evidence on a particular topic.
+Cochrane is a non-profit organisation that reviews all of the available evidence on a particular topic.
 Our findings help people to make healthcare decisions.